Mortisduem/TBN-Astromech-Controller/README.md

   Support for the [Cytron MDDS30](https://www.cytron.io/p-30amp-7v-35v-smartdrive-dc-motor-driver-2-channels) motor driver in simple serial mode, connected to the Mega on Serial1.
 While limited to 60amps peak and 30 amps cont. it is still a good match for most droids.
 This controller lacks some of the extra features of the Sabertooth 32a.
   #### PWM Signals
   Mixed PWM signal output on the board for other Motor Controllers
-  #### Sabertooth Motor Driver
-  Support for Sabertooth motor controllers is planned but currently not implemented due to conflicts with Cytron controllers.

 - ### Dome Drive Motor Control Options
   #### PWM Signaling
   PWM signal with option of Direction signal to control generic RC ESCs or other compatible motor controllers like the Cytron MD10C
-  #### Syren 10
-  Support planed but not implemented yet due to conflicts with Cytron controllers

 - ### Basic Switch of Leg Modes
   Support to switch between 2 and 3 leg modes with use of two motors being driven by a Cytron MDDS10.
 Left and right side shoulders driven independently.
 Control will set a speed limit of foot drives while not in 3 leg mode to help limit tip over.